Film Scoring

 These are just working clips from the film, before the final mix, but it demonstrates the score pretty well for my purposes.

-Jonathan is a brilliant director and provided a playground of opportunities for mixing music and sound design.
+Jonathan is a brilliant director and provided a playground of opportunities for mixing diverse music with sound design.
+The film went on to win 1st prize at an LA Film Festival.

 Cutting Corners (selected scenes) An Excellent Journey Production